sWeeks99/Education_Trends_and_Opportunities/README.md

   * [Payscale](https://www.payscale.com/college-salary-report/bachelors)

 ## Acknowledgements
-- XPert Learning Assistant was used to review and troubleshoot our code as needed
+- XPert Learning Assistant was used to review and troubleshoot our code as needed.